-Looking for the best PoE camera or best surveillance camera system?
+Looking for the best PoE camera or the best surveillance camera system?
 This guide will help you find the Power-over-Ethernet camera (or cameras) to meet your needs - and help steer you to the best available price.

-The best PoE cameras in 2022(opens in new tab)
+The best PoE cameras in 2023

-Annke’s H800 eight channel 2TB NVR is broadly comparable to the Reolink device seen above, but offered here in a pack with four of the company’s C800 dome cameras.
-The NVR and cameras also support H.265 4K video compression, audio recording, remote access and the other features you’d expect, and can connect to up to eight cameras.
+Annke’s H800 eight-channel 2TB NVR is broadly comparable to the Reolink device seen above but offered here in a pack with four of the company’s C800 dome cameras.
+The NVR and cameras also support H.265 4K video compression, audio recording, remote access, and the other features you’d expect, and can connect to up to eight cameras.

-The cameras 8-megapixel Sony CMOS perform especially well at helping you see into contrasty dark areas, with WDR and digital noise reduction.
+The cameras 8-megapixel Sony CMOS performs especially well at helping you see into contrasty dark areas, with WDR and digital noise reduction.
 The device is also IP67, built to survive hot (60˚C/140˚F) or cold (-40C˚/-40˚F) for extended periods, and the metal construction is IK10 vandal proof according to Annke, and the dome can survive the impact of a mallet.
 The 100ft/30.5m range of their night vision works in conditions down to 0.01 Lux.

-Smart motion alerts allow you to draw customized polygons around areas of a cameras view, so for example your drive or parking space.
+Smart motion alerts allow you to draw customized polygons around areas of a camera's view, so for example your drive or parking space.
 You can also tweak the sensitivity and disable motion detection by area if you choose, or even add a privacy mask via the NVR.

-With four 4K cameras and 2TB of storage, this camera and NVR (Network Video Recorder) combination set is a powerful security system which will give you the power to monitor most properties without further investment – and you have the option support up to 8 Reolink IP cameras if required.
+With four 4K cameras and 2TB of storage, this camera and NVR (Network Video Recorder) combination set is a powerful security system that will give you the power to monitor most properties without further investment – and you have the option to support up to 8 Reolink IP cameras if required.

 The supplied cameras can all detect the difference between people and vehicles and you can name cameras, so the alerts you get on your iPhone or Android phone read something like “Person activity is detected by Side Door”; set up properly and you’ll know very quickly when your teens have borrowed the car without asking!